getbackwards/hello-world/README.md

 Create React App supports all modern browsers so I have not added any polyfills to support browsers such as IE11 etc. Setting up SASS was quite easy, I only had to install `node-sass` and "It just works" :)

 I have used CSS grid to do the main layout.
 I am by no means an expert in CSS grid, it is a lot easier achieve layouts independent of markup structure and you can achieve simple layouts quite quickly.
-The spec itself is quit deep though and I will continue to delve into to expand my knowledge in this area.
+The spec itself is quite deep though and I will continue to delve into it to expand my knowledge in this area.

+I have used semantic HTML elements for the markup where I can so users of assistive technologies will have access to useful associated APIs.
+It is a quite a small code base so there is not that much commenting throughout the code.

 ---